Skip to main content

 4. Start the IgH EtherCAT master:

-# Start EtherCAT service
+# Start the EtherCAT service

 sudo ethercatctl start